MaxChaplin/MusicLib/README.md

 In the main directory, run the following commands:

-    mkdir build
-    cd build
-    cmake ..
+    cmake build
-    cmake --build .
+    cmake --build build

-In the demos directory there are several example projects.
-In order to compile a demo, run in its directory the following commands:
+In the demos directory there are several example projects, each can be compiled independently.

-    mkdir build
-    cd build
-    cmake ..
-    cmake --build .